Exam-Style Online Test | Class 11: Chemical Bonding Test

 8 / 30

-8. Which has the lowest bond enthalpy among the following?
+8. Which species has the highest bond order and therefore the shortest bond length?

 9 / 30